sithmel/async-deco/README.md

 fallback(function (..., cb) { .... });
 ```
 It takes 3 arguments:
-* fallback value.
+* fallback value [mandatory]
-* error instance for deciding to fallback, or a function taking error and result (if it returns true it'll trigger the fallback)
+* error instance for deciding to fallback, or a function taking error and result (if it returns true it'll trigger the fallback) [optional, it falls back on any error by default]
-* logger function (logs "fallback")
+* logger function (logs "fallback") [optional]

 Fallback cache
 --------------